Lower Belvedere peels back the layers of paint to reveal the methods behind Gustav Klimt’s art.

 Any sufficiently advanced technology is indistinguishable from magic

-But, of course, method lies behind the magic.
+But, of course, method lies behind the magic, as numerous art courses will happily demonstrate.

-Researchers, for example, have applied various techniques to look behind the painting and draw out insights on the artistic practices and working methods used by the great artists of history?
+Researchers have also applied various techniques to look deeper into paintings and draw out insights on the methods used by the great artists of history.

 Gustav was not a man to take an inexpensive approach to artistic expression.
 He applied gold leaf, for example, to create his later iconic works like Judith (on display in the exhibition).